 - Foundations.
-Reinforced concrete will be used to build the foundations with 18 meter diameters.
-They will be sized to withstand the stresses produced by forces acting on the towers.
+Reinforced concrete will be used to build the 18 meter in diameter foundations.
+They will be dimensioned to withstand the stresses produced by forces acting on the towers.
 Foundations also include piping for ground, medium voltage and optic fiber cables. - Electrical substation and transmission line.
 One substation will be constructed to collect the 34.5 kV energy produced by the turbines through underground lines.
-The collecting substation will step up the energy to 115 kV, which will be delivered to the interconnection point at the CFE Nuevo Santander substation through an overhead transmission line stretching 25.3 kilometers (15.7 miles).
-A 10 km of the transmission line will be constructed on private land; the remainder will be constructed on the right of way of Federal Highway 70. - Monitoring and control system.
+The collecting substation will step up the energy to 115 kV, which will be delivered to the interconnection point at the CFE Güémez substation through an overhead transmission line stretching 26.7 kilometers (16.6 miles). - Monitoring and Control System.
 Through the SCADA system the operation of each turbine, as well as the Project as a whole, can be controlled and monitored from a central computer or a remote PC.
 In case of problems, the SCADA system will alert the operations staff.
 The control system will always be in operation to ensure that the machines are running in an efficient and safe manner.
 Additionally, the system will be able to monitor and record atmospheric measurements from multiple meteorological towers. - Roads.
-Approximately 2.6 km (1.6 miles) of roads will be rehabilitated to allow access to the top of the plateau.
-Approximately 10.4 km (6.5 miles) of roads will be constructed to allow access to the site.
-The roads will be 5 meters (16 ft.) wide and will be constructed using different gravel grain sizes.
-Water will be sprayed to control dust emissions when required. - Operation and maintenance facilities.
+Approximately 10 km (6.21 miles) of roads will be constructed to allow the access of heavy machinery and trucks to the site.
+The roads will be five meters (16 ft.) wide and will be constructed using different sizes of gravel.
+Water will be sprayed to control dust emissions when required. - Operation and Maintenance Facilities.
 One O&M facility will be built.
 It will include a permanent administrative, maintenance and storage building for equipment during construction and operation. - Meteorological towers.
 Five permanent towers are already installed at the site for wind monitoring and evaluation of potential energy generation.
-The data collected is being analyzed and correlated to estimate power generation.
+The data collected is being analyzed and correlated to estimate the power generation.